Saudi Arabia: Association football / soccer

-Football is the national sport in Saudi Arabia.
-The Saudi Arabia national football team is considered one of Asia's most successful national teams, having reached a joint record six AFC Asian Cup finals, winning three of those finals (1984, 1988, and 1996) and having qualified for the World Cup four consecutive times ever since debuting at the 1994 tournament.
+Association football is the national sport of Saudi Arabia.
+The Saudi Arabia national football team is among Asia's strongest, having reached a joint record six AFC Asian Cup finals, winning three of those finals (1984, 1988, and 1996) and having qualified for the World Cup four consecutive times ever since debuting at the 1994 tournament.
 In the 1994 FIFA World Cup under the leadership of Jorge Solari, Saudi Arabia beat both Belgium and Morocco in the group stage before failing to defeat Sweden in the round of 16.
 During the 1992 FIFA Confederations Cup, which was played in Saudi Arabia, the country reached the final, losing 1–3 to Argentina.
+Since 2023, Saudi Arabia's Public Investment Fund has brought many elite footballers to the country's league, such as Cristiano Ronaldo, Roberto Firmino, Neymar, Sadio Mané, Jordan Henderson and Kalidou Koulibaly.
+Even domestic competitions from Spain and Italy have been held in Saudi Arabia during the 2020s.
+In December 2024, Saudi Arabia was confirmed as host of the 2034 FIFA World Cup.
+There are reportedly 11 new stadiums being built and airports are scheduled to be expanded to accommodate the expected influx of passengers.